-7.6 Installation, maintenance and repair of renewable energy technologies
+7.6 Installation, maintenance and repair of renewable energy technologies projects.
+At a number of sites in Orkla companies, solar panels have been installed.

 In 2023, the Orkla companies carried out a number of projects related to the installation, maintenance and repair of renewable energy solutions, systems and technology.
 For example, Orkla Food Ingredients, Orkla Confectionery & Snacks and Orkla Foods Europe carried out a substantial number of energy recovery